felix-gradr/LLM-test/goal.md

 $2 - 1M input tokens
 $8 - 1M output tokens

-You do not have to worry too much about costs, but it could be useful to keep track of costs
+You do not have to worry too much about costs, but it could be useful to keep track of costs.
+You have more or less infinite iterations available.